How Should Companies Maintain Books of Accounts as per UAE Federal Law?

 Failure to Keep Accounting Records for the Period Determined in the

-The Article 349 of the Federal Law No 2 of 2015 mandates that companies need to maintain their books of accounts in its head office for at least 5 years from the end of the financial year of the company.
-Any company that fails to keep the records within this time period is obliged to pay a penalty AED 20,000 to AED 100,000.
+Article 349 of Federal Law No 2 of 2015 mandates that companies need to maintain their books of accounts in their head office for at least 5 years from the end of the financial year of the company.
+Any company that fails to keep the records within this time period is obliged to pay a penalty of AED 20,000 to AED 100,000.